johnpapa/angular-ngrx-data/docs/faq.md

-Data streamed from remote sources such as trading systems, mobile asset tracking systems, and IoT devices are not entity data and aren't a good fit for the _ngrx-data_ library.
+Data streamed from remote sources such as trading systems, mobile asset tracking systems, and IoT devices are not entity data and may not be a good fit for the _ngrx-data_ library.
 They are still worth managing with _ngrx_.

 It bears repeating: the _ngrx-data_ library is good for